Web Applications or Website Widgets

 The figure below shows how the initial request is triggered by the user through the browser over the Internet to the web application server.
 The web application accesses the databases servers to perform the requested task updating and retrieving the information lying within the database.
 The web application then presents the information to the user through the browser.

+Let us now look at web application attacks.
 Despite their advantages, web applications do raise a number of security concerns stemming from improper coding.
-Serious weaknesses or vulnerabilities, allow hackers to gain direct and public access to databases in order to churn sensitive data.
+Serious weaknesses or vulnerabilities, allow hackers to gain direct and public access to databases in order to churn sensitive data – this is known as a web application attack.
 Many of these databases contain valuable information (e.g., personal and financial details) making them a frequent target of hackers.
 Although such acts of vandalism as defacing corporate websites are still commonplace, nowadays, hackers prefer gaining access to the sensitive data residing on the database server because of the immense pay-offs in selling the data.

 In the framework described above, it is easy to see how a hacker can quickly access the data residing on the database through a dose of creativity and, with luck, negligence or human error, leading to vulnerabilities in the web applications.

 As stated, websites depend on databases to deliver the required information to visitors.
-If web applications are not secure, i.e., vulnerable to, at least one of the various forms of hacking techniques, then your entire database of sensitive information is at serious risk.
+If web applications are not secure, i.e., vulnerable to, at least one of the various forms of hacking techniques, then your entire database of sensitive information is at serious risk of a web application attack.

 Some hackers, for example, may maliciously inject code within vulnerable web applications to trick users and redirect them towards phishing sites.
 This technique is called Cross-Site Scripting and may be used even though the web servers and database engine contain no vulnerability themselves.